vensko/pint/README.md

 - Apps can be installed into an arbitrary subdirectory under *apps*.
 This allows to keep yaP and PortableApps.com packages up to date.
 - Automatically detects console applications and creates batch redirects for them in the apps directory.
 - Can remember, if a 32-bit or a 64-bit application was installed.
+- Can handle multiple installations of the same application.
 - Detects app versions.
 - Forms a report with all installed applications.
 - Can temporarily suppress updates for selected apps.